ashleyd480/noob-algorithm-code-practice/my-hackerrank/30 days code/day0-hello-world.md

 ```

 ---

 # What I Learned
 - We open a scanner with a new scanner instance that takes in input from the console or terminal.
+`  Scanner scan = new Scanner(System.in);`
+- We then read the next line of input.
 ` String inputString = scan.nextLine()`
-- Then,
+-  Finally, we have to remember to close our scanner instance.